jessedoyle/prawn-icon/README.md

 ## Usage

-Prawn::Icon was designed to have an API familar to Prawn.
+Prawn::Icon was designed to have an API familiar to Prawn.
 A single icon may be rendered as such:

 ```ruby
 require 'prawn'